Gleghorn-Lab/Mixture-of-Experts-Sentence-Similarity/README.md

 ## Main findings
 * Extending BERT models with N experts copied from their MLP section is highly effective for fine-tuning on downstream tasks, including multitask or multidomain data.
-* N experts are exactly as effective as N individual models trained on N domains for sentence similarity tasks.
+* N experts are almost as effective as N individual models trained on N domains for sentence similarity tasks, we have tried up to five.
-* Small BERT models are not more effective with N experts, likely due to small shared attention layers.
-Our data supports that this threshold may be roughly 100 million parameters.
-* Enforced routing of experts can be handled with added special tokens for sentence-wise routing or token type IDs for token-wise routing, even when the router is a single linear layer.
+* Enforced routing of experts can be handled with added special tokens for sentence-wise routing or designed token type IDs for token-wise routing, even when the router is a single linear layer.
 Enforced routing can also be accomplished by passing a list of desired indices.
 Mutual information based loss with top-k outputs also works well to correlate expert activation with specific types of data.
-*
 * Cocitation networks are highly effective for gathering similar niche papers.
 * Using dot product with a learned temperature may be a more effective contrastive loss than standard Multiple Negatives Ranking loss.
+### Surprising findings
+* Small BERT models are not more effective with N experts, perhaps due to small shared attention layers.
+Our data supports that this threshold may be roughly 100 million parameters.
+* MoE extension with a SINGLE MoE layer gets 85% of the full MoE extension on average.
+* Token-wise routing is better than sentence-wise routing in general, even for sentence-wise tasks.

 ## Applications of this work
 * Better vector databases / retrieval augmentation